Nirzaree/ShinyWebAppWithFormAndLeafletMap/README.md

 Shiny WebApp With Form & Leaflet Map
 ================

-This repo contains the code to make a webapp using R Shiny with the following features:
+* The project now has a domain name too: sustainableeateries.com/ * This repo contains the code to make a webapp using R Shiny with the following features:
   1. Form that feeds data to google sheets